 If you accidentally spray spectracide on any beneficial plant, quickly rinse it off with water.

-Roundup weed killer is key ingredient in Glyphosate.
+Roundup weed killer's key ingredient in Glyphosate.
 It blocks some segments of the PEP molecule which is responsible for plants and animals metabolism.

-Roundup is also applied through spraying.
+Roundup weed and grass killer is also applied through spraying.
 It enters the plants through the leaves, reaches the roots and kills it off.
 If you are looking for a full-proof solution to eliminate old weeds once and for all, roundup can be a great pick.

 - Spray the solution in a sunny day for best outcome